-Navigation is somewhat a chore due to the overwhelming wealth of content, but there are ways to filter the results by the title, publish date, and the original creator.
+Navigation is a bit of a chore due to the overwhelming wealth of content, but there are ways to filter the results by title, publish date, or by original creator.
 Once you find a particular show, you can often stream or download the individual tracks as a FLAC or MP3, allowing you to play the tracks in your media player of choice.
-Too bad the site doesn’t ensure a quality performance.
+Unfortunately, the site doesn’t ensure a quality performance.